A Guide to Lean Product Development

 So, which of the many schools of thought or potential process improvements deliver high ROIs in typical hardware development systems?
 Well, according to our analyses, in most companies, the big two process improvements with the highest ROI are Visual Work Management and Project Risk Management.

 If you have the right tools for Visual Work Management and Project Risk Management, the ROIs in these areas are exceedingly high - easily in the hundreds and often in the thousands – when considering the Cost of Delay (Value of reduced Delay to market of a product) into the equation.
 If you have the best VWM tools and methods available for your type of development system, you can solve a lot of these problems and go a lot faster with relatively little cost and effort.
-You can watch a demonstration of PLAYBOOK visual work management software to take a deeper dive into the benefits of the right visual management tool.

 I buy a lot of books—more than I have time to read.
 So if it’s a “good” book, I’ll actually finish it.
 If it’s a “really good” book it will have ideas in it that I’ll want to find later, so I’ll mark those pages with a piece of sticky note.
 Most of the really good books get just a few pages marked.
 However, Managing the Design Factory (MD), by Don Reinertsen, has forty-six notes in it…!
 There got to be so many pages marked that I started putting the stickies on the side of the page so I could tell the new ones from the old ones.